This Stylish Wall Christmas Tree Is Perfect For Small Spaces

 Attach the rosette to the top of the tree using hot glue.
 We used extra strips of paper to really hold the star in place.
 Finish it off with a wire hook to hang on your wall.

-A Christmas tree for all of your hula friends ;)
+A Christmas tree fir for any and all apartments.

 Stack up your presents and Santa’s cookies on a side table near your small space fringe tree.
 We are sure that Santa will be impressed :)